 Oral Interview: Candidates who pass resume review are interviewed by a panel comprised of department representatives and a Civil Service Commissioner.
 These interviews are low stress with questions intended to prompt candidates to talk about themselves.
 The panel makes recommendations to the Chief of Police who determines which candidates will move on in the hiring process.

 Background Investigation: All candidates remaining in the process are given a background book to complete.
 The completed book is assigned to an investigator who will work to verify its contents.
 The purpose of the investigation is to uncover any disqualifying events in a candidate's history.
 Honesty is at a premium here and false information, misinformation, or failure to disclose information will lead to removal from the hiring process.
 In order to expedite the process, you may download a background book and complete it prior to your interview.

+Candidates are removed from the hiring process if they falsify or misrepresent any information during the application process , background investigation or polygraph examination.
 Conditional Job Offer: Candidates who satisfactorily complete the interview and background investigation may receive a conditional job offer.
 Upon acceptance of that offer, the next stages of the process take place.

 Polygraph Examination: All applicants must complete a polygraph examination.
 Again, the emphasis is on honesty.

 Job Suitability Assessment: This stage consists of written testing instruments employed by a Department consultant.
 The results of these tests and an interview are transmitted to the Department.
 Candidates must satisfactorily complete the job suitability assessment to continue in the hiring process.